Joonho (Phil) Hwang

 ABS

-Applied researchers often face a dilemma regarding whether to include lagged dependent variables.
-When the outcome exhibits state dependence but lagged terms are omitted, standard estimates can be biased.
-Following Angrist and Pischke (2009), many rely on a “bracketing relationship”, treating specifications with and without lagged outcomes as bounds for the true causal effect.
-In this paper, we demonstrate that this heuristic breaks down in staggered two-way fixed effects settings.
+It is often for applied researchers to face a dilemma whether to include lagged dependent variables or not.
+Following Angrist & Pischke (2009), much research relies on a so-called bracketing relationship, treating specifications with and without lagged outcomes as bounds for the true causal effect.
+In this paper, we demonstrate that this heuristic can break down in staggered two-way fixed effects settings.

 Work in progress